abhinavroy1999/variable-mobility-Cahn-Hilliard-code/README.md

 # Variable Mobility Cahn-Hilliard code
 - This repository contains C source codes for numerical simulation of Cahn-Hilliard equation with compostion dependent variable mobility, using the semi-implicit Fourier spectral technique.
-The resulting microstructure and the coarsening kinetics are either the bulk-diffusion-controlled or interface-diffusion-controlled depending on the variable mobility function.
+The resulting microstructure and the coarsening kinetics are either bulk-diffusion-controlled or interface-diffusion-controlled depending on the variable mobility function.
 Provision for both these cases have been made in the source code by allowing the alteration of the variable mobility function.

 - For more details regarding the execution of the code and implementation of the code for two different kinds of dynamics, kindly go through the README file present in the directory.